Dehi of Aran and Bidgol: A Central Iranian Language

 The documentation of Dehi is very attention-grabbing in terms of cultural visages.
 There is a traditional religious ceremony called Sanjzani which is worth documenting.
 In this ceremony, men play a type of percussive musical instrument called a Sanj, which includes two wooden plates used in mourning ceremonies with dance-like movements.
 The ceremony has not been held in the last few years and given that it may become fully forgotten in the coming years, it is urgent to be documented.
 There are a few videos from these events.
 This ceremony is going to be performed for this project with the permission of the community in a specific religious setting.
 Documenting this ceremony would be significant from the cultural point of view.

-The data for this deposit is accumulated in fieldwork by an independent scholar (Alireza Hamidi Madani).
+The data for this collection is accumulated in fieldwork by an independent scholar (Alireza Hamidi Madani).

 These data will be collected from August 2019 to November 2019 in fieldwork in Aran o Bidgol, and then will endure in Kashan from December 2019 to April 2020 with transcription and translation and glossing, and repeat some multiple recording and revising, and on Jun 2020 the final report will be submitted to ELDP.

-Any use of the data of this deposit is permitted only by mentioning the source.
+Any use of the data of this collection is permitted only by mentioning the source.

 None of the data from this collection can be used in a lawsuit.